 The show is even internationally recognised as one of the best wildflower shows in the world!
 Visit the show to explore over 600 flowering plant species, all in the one place.

 There are guided walks with wildflower knowledge and speakers, a hot spot bus tour, a 4WD tag along tour to explore the Ravensthorpe Ranges and discover the Fitzgerald River National Park.
 The Ravensthorpe Regional Herbarium will also be open for guided visits.
 The show is held each year in September, which is prime bloom time for the flowers in the area.
 The wildflower show is open daily at the Ravensthorpe Town Hall.

 Esperance Wildflower Festival

 The Esperance Wildflower Festival began in 1990 and has grown into something spectacular.
-The show will feature and display over 500 individual specimens, art exhibitions from over 400 school students, cultural presentations by Nyungar Elders, keynote presentations from internationally renowned Australian botanists, displays from local organisations, an interactive community sculpture project, and more!
-This years theme is “flowers and feathers: friends or foes?” which is a celebration of local plant and bird species and the important relationships between them.
+The show, taking place from Tuesday 20 - Saturday 24 September, will feature and display over 500 individual specimens, art exhibitions from over 400 school students, cultural presentations by Nyungar Elders, keynote presentations from internationally renowned Australian botanists, displays from local organisations, an interactive community sculpture project, and more!
+This years theme is Celebrating Carnivorous Plants.

 The Esperance Wildflower Society help to run the festival, and the societies aim is to promote awareness of local native flora and the need for its conservation.
 The annual festival provides an opportunity to present many species of flora to the general public, including species that are unlikely to be seen in casual visits to the bush.